CameronAlvarado/Sprint-Challenge--Hash-BC/README.md

   Explain how a blockchain is structured.
 What are the blocks, what is the chain?
 How is the data organized?
   A blockchain is structured by consecutive blocks, each being generated from the one before it but using the same hash.
   Explain how proof of work functions.
 How does it operate.
 How does this protect the chain from attack.
 What kind of attack is possible?
   A blockchain is created with it's own proof.
-The proof of the previous block must hash to the next.
+The proof of the previous block must calculate to the next based on a hash function.
+An attack is possible if a computer can calculate the next hashes quickly enough to overwrite the ones that've already been generated, thus changing the history of coins mined and stealing them from the actual miners.

 ## Project Set Up